deenaariff/Backpropagation-Tutorial-Implementation/README.md

-# Implement Backpropagation In Java
+# Learning Backpropogation by Implementing it From Scratch

-NOTE: This repisitory is still in progress and may not contain 100% factual information.
+NOTE: This repository is still in progress and may not contain 100% factual information.
 Please revisit once completed.

 This repository and its README serves as a tutorial of how to implement Backpropagation in Neural Networks in Java.
 It also includes a tutorial of how to derive backpropagation through an example that will be accompanied by code examples to contextualize the source code.